CSC207-UofT/plannr/phase2/design_document.md

 such as the Controller and the Gateway.
 The flow goes from the activities to the controller to the use case, through the boundary interfaces, to the entities back to the use cases, then presenter, the activity and finally the UI.

+### UML Diagram
+The diagram is shared with our TA's email through oneNote, it is a document that cannot fit into the design document.

 ### Scenario Walk-Through that shows Clean Architecture